Our current water supply

-With return-flow credits, Nevada can divert more than 300,000 acre-feet per year, so long as there are enough flows returned to the river each year that our consumptive use is no greater than 300,000 acre-feet of water per year.
-Return-flow credits expand Nevada’s Colorado River allocation by approximately 75 percent.
+With return-flow credits, Nevada can withdraw more than 300,000 acre-feet per year, so long as there are enough flows returned to the river each year that our consumptive use is no greater than 300,000 acre-feet of water per year.

 Reuse and recycling

-Water that is used and/or wasted outdoors evaporates and cannot be used again.
-This is "consumptive use" as the water was consumed and cannot be reused.
+In contrast to water used indoors, water that is used and/or wasted outdoors evaporates and cannot be used again.
+This is "consumptive use" as the water is consumed and cannot be reused.